 A Groundhog Christmas Eve

-Having just orchestrated a huge Wall Street merger Rebecca (Marla Sokoloff) is convinced a promotion is on the cards so is left gob smacked when she is called in to the office to be told she is being let go.
-With Christmas coming and no one looking to hire immediately Rebecca reluctantly returns to her hometown for a childhood friend's Christmas Eve wedding.
-But it is a nightmare from start to finish when the erratic driving of the cabbie (George Wendt) causes her to bang her head, then she sees her High School sweet heart Chad (Chris Carmack), whilst maid of honour Molly (Chelan Simmons) is catty towards her at every opportunity.
-All Rebecca wants is to fly back to New York after a night's sleep, except when she wakes up the next day it is Christmas Eve all over again and she has to relive the same day over and over again until she discovers the answer to the question, Why?
+Having just orchestrated a huge Wall Street merger Rebecca (Marla Sokoloff - Gift of the Magi) is convinced a promotion is on the cards, so is stunned when instead she is let go.
+With Christmas coming and no one looking to hire immediately Rebecca reluctantly returns to her home town for a childhood friend's Christmas Eve wedding.
+But it is a nightmare from start to finish when the erratic driving of the cabbie (George Wendt - Merry In-Laws) causes her to bang her head, then she sees her High School sweet heart Chad (Chris Carmack - All About Christmas Eve), whilst maid of honour Molly (Chelan Simmons) is catty towards her at every opportunity.
+All Rebecca wants is to return to New York after a night's sleep, except when she wakes up the next day it is Christmas Eve all over again and she has to relive the same day over and over again until she discovers the answer to the question, Why?

 What this all boils down to is that "A Christmas Wedding Date" is not in the least bit new when it comes to Christmas movies, in fact it is distinctly familiar from the basics of high school sweethearts reconnecting through to the whole groundhog day plot line.
 But "A Christmas Wedding Date" still manages to entertain with some light humour, nice set dressing and a pleasant cast.